gw4-isambard/docs/index.rst

     Since 11 Jan.
 2024

     XCI system has a fault on one of the submission xcimom nodes.
 Some jobs are currently in a inconsistent state and will be rectified when the hardware is fixed.
+    Mon 15 Jan.
+2024 - XCI system will be unavailable to fix the issue with the xcimom node.

 System Status
 -------------